Popenada/hsa-platform-simulation/README.md

 Open [http://localhost:3000](http://localhost:3000).
 If port 3000 is already in use on your machine, Next.js will pick another port automatically — check the terminal output for the actual URL.

-There's no login — the app opens straight to the dashboard.
+There's no login, the app opens straight to the dashboard.

 ## 5. Run the tests